awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 :::warning IAM role requirements

-Make sure the role used for running the command above has the [IAM policy](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonemroneksemrcontainers.html#amazonemroneksemrcontainers-actions-as-permissions) `StartJobRun` to execute the job.
+Make sure the role used for running has the correct [IAM policy](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonemroneksemrcontainers.html#amazonemroneksemrcontainers-actions-as-permissions) with `StartJobRun` permission to execute the job.

 :::